 - Make a business case to your supervisor.
 Why is this good for your department and advantageous for the position?

-- Minimize focus on your personal situation; focus primarily on your position.
+- Minimize focus on your personal situation.
+Focus primarily on your position.

-- Suggest a trial period; after this period reevaluate the agreement and make changes if necessary.
+- Suggest a trial period.
+After this period reevaluate the agreement and make changes if necessary.

-Your responsibilities once a FWA is established
+Employee responsibilities once an FWA is established

 - Maintain a healthy and safe environment at your remote worksite.